viperleed/viperleed/doc/content/calc/param_section.rst

 .. _paramsection:

-List of parameters by section
+List of PARAMETERS by section
 =============================

 This page lists parameters for ViPErLEED by which section of